Built-in Types

 For a more precise definition, consult the Types section (opens in a new tab) in the

-Besides the basic builtin types, there are several "generic" types built into WAI which let users express common concepts.
+Besides the basic built-in types, there are several "generic" types built into WAI that let users express common concepts.

 Tuples

-The tuple is equivalent to a record that has numeric fields.
+The tuple is equivalent to a record with numeric fields.

 Code generators may be able to express tuples as a first-class concept.
 For